Mosjøen

 Together with the other regional towns of Mo i Rana and Narvik, Mosjøen is one of the industrial towns in Nordland county.
 Owned by Alcoa, Mosjøen Aluminum Plant is among the biggest in Europe, and is traditionally the town's cornerstone.
 Additionally, the town's business sector includes trade, crafts, banking, transportation, and tourism.
 The town attracts customers from the entire region.

 Mosjøen is a transport hub in Helgeland.
 From Mosjøen, it is 71 km to the town of Sandnessjøen in the west, 87 km to the town of Mo i Rana in the north, and 160 km to the town of Brønnøysund in the south.
 Furthermore, the road distance is 318 km to the town of Bodø and 393 km to the city of Trondheim.
 The European route E6 highway runs through the town.
 There are daily departures from Mosjøen Bus Central, from Mosjøen Railway Station on the Nordland Line, and from Mosjøen Airport south of the town.
 There are both public and private quays in Mosjøen.
 The town's harbour is among the largest in Northern Norway.

-In the aspect of secondary and adult education, Mosjøen exercises both local and regional functions.
+In terms of secondary and adult education, Mosjøen exercises both local and regional functions.
 Offering general (including music), vocational, and agricultural lines, Mosjøen High School also receives students from rural municipalities surrounding the town and from other regions of Nordland.
 Vefsn Folk High School lies in Mosjøen, while Sandvik Folk High School is located north of it.
 The town has got a department of the Open University.
-Many bigger events for children and youths take place in Mosjøen, among others Toppen International Summer Music School and The Kippermoen Cup.
+Many bigger events for children and youth take place in Mosjøen, among others Toppen International Summer Music School and The Kippermoen Cup.

 Mosjøen is known for Sjøgata: Northern Norway's longest cluster of 19th-century wooden houses and piers.
 Other tourist attractions include Dolstad Church from 1735, the award-winning Town Park from 1905, and the aluminum plant.